zhiqiangf/eco-gotests/tests/sriov/README.md

 - Multiple output formats (text, JSON, HTML)
 - Pass/fail/warning indicators
 - Exit codes for CI/CD integration
+- **Automatically integrated** into test suite `BeforeSuite`

+**Integration:**
+- The health check runs automatically in `BeforeSuite` before any tests execute
+- If the health check fails, tests will not start (fail fast)
+- Health check output is logged to test logs for diagnostics
+- Can be skipped with `SKIP_HEALTH_CHECK=true` environment variable

 See `CLUSTER_HEALTH_CHECK_USAGE.md` for detailed documentation.